kagkarlsson/db-scheduler/README.md

 ### Serializers

 A task-instance may have some associated data in the field `task_data`.
 The scheduler uses a `Serializer` to read and write this data to the database.
-By default, standard Java serialization is used, but a `GsonSerializer` is also supplied.
+By default, standard Java serialization is used, but a number of options is provided:

+* `GsonSerializer`
+* `JacksonSerializer`
+* `KotlinSerializer`

 For Java serialization it is recommended to specify a `serialVersionUID` to be able to evolve the class representing the data.
 If not specified, and the class changes, deserialization will likely fail with a `InvalidClassException`.
 Should this happen, find and set the current auto-generated